angular/angular/aio/content/guide/universal.md

 # Overview <a name="overview"></a>

 Angular Universal is a technology that lets Angular applications run outside of the browser.
-Using Universal, you can run your Angular application on any [Node.js](https://nodejs.org/en/) server.
-You can use it to generate the HTML output on-demand, or generate HTML files ahead of time.
+Using Universal, you can run your Angular application on any [Node.js](https://nodejs.org/en/) or  [ASP.NET Core](https://github.com/MarkPieszak/aspnetcore-angular2-universal) support on the way).
+You can use it to generate HTML output from your app on-demand, or generate HTML files ahead of time.
+A Universal application is a server that generates HTML using your Angular application.

 ## How does it work? <a name="how-does-it-work"></a>

-Angular Universal works by compiling the app to make it capable of running on the server, a form of _Ahead of Time_ compilation ([AOT](../cookbook/aot-compiler.html)).
-It's different from regular AOT because the app is compiled using `platform-server` instead of `platform-browser`.
-This changes the app behavior to make it capable of rendering to an HTML string on the server instead of the browser DOM.

-The resulting app is necessarily limited.
-For example, a Universal app does not handle browser events such as mouse or keyboard inputs, nor send AJAX requests.
+A Universal app is a normal Angular application that is compiled against the `platform-server` package instead of `platform-browser`.
+The `platform-server` package has implementations of the DOM, XMLHttpRequest, and other low-level features, without relying on a browser.

+To handle requests and return the output, the Universal app is wrapped in a server.
+The server (NodeJS or ASP.NET Core) uses the `renderModuleFactory` function from `platform-server` to render the app's components into an internal DOM representation, which is then returned as a string.

+The `renderModuleFactory` function uses a *template* HTML page, an Angular *module* containing components, and a *route* that determines which components get rendered.
+It renders the components into the `<app>` tag of the template to create the HTML page, similar to the page that would be seen on the client.
+The route comes from the HTTP request received by the server.
+Each request to the server generates the appropriate view for the requested route.

+### Limitations <a name="limitations"></a>

+Since it doesn't use an actual browser, a `platform-server` app has some limitations:

+ 1. No `window` or `location` object
+ 1. No direct access to the DOM
+ 1. No mouse or keyboard events
+ 1. Any HTTP requests from the app must use fully-qualified URLs

+If you've followed the [guide](), your app should already avoid #1 and #2.

+Limitation #3 means that, on the server, the app must determine what to render based only on the incoming request; you can't rely on a user clicking a button to show a component.
+It's a good argument for making your app [routeable](./router).

+Limitation #4 occurs because there is no "current location" for a server-side app as there is in the browser.
+You can pass the origin into your app using a [Provider](), as we'll show in the example later.

+### Transition <a name="transition"></a>

+A Universal app can be used as a dynamic "splash screen", which shows a view from your app while the real Angular application loads in behind it.
+This gives the appearance of near-instant startup time, with the richness of an Angular app.

+To make this work, your template HTML page contains the appropriate `<script>` tags to load the assets for the full Angular app.
+Your Universal app renders the view of your app into the `<app>` tag of the template, and sends the completed HTML page to the client.
+The client displays that page, then uses the `<script>` tags to load your full Angular app.
+The Angular app starts up and replaces the contents of the `<app>` tag with the live application.

-> An available tool called [Preboot](https://universal.angular.io/api/preboot/index.html) will record browser events so they can be played back into the full Angular app once it is loaded.
+> An available tool called [Preboot](https://universal.angular.io/api/preboot/index.html) will record browser events during transition so they can be played back into the full Angular app once it is loaded.

-In this guide, we will use Webpack to create an AOT-compiled version of the app, and then build on that to create a Universal server for the app.

 ## Why do it? <a name="why-do-it"></a>

 Why would you want to create a static version of your app?
 There are two main reasons:

+1. SEO
-1. SEO / No JavaScript
+1. No JavaScript / Low Performance Device
 1. Startup performance

-### SEO / No JavaScript <a name="seo-no-javascript"></a>
+### SEO (Search Engine Optimization) <a name="seo"></a>

 Your highly-interactive Angular app may not be easily digestible to search engines.
 Using Angular Universal, you can generate a static version of your app with navigation through the pages.
 This makes the content of your app searchable, linkable, and navigable without JavaScript.
-It also makes a site preview available to search engines and social media.
+It also makes a site preview available to search engines and social media, since the URL returns a fully-rendered page.

+### No JavaScript / Low Performance Device <a name="no-javascript"></a>

+Some devices don't support JavaScript, or have very slow performance.
+For these cases, a No-JavaScript version of the app may be required.
+Even if the functionality is limited, it can be a practical alternative for those that would otherwise not be able to use the app at all.

 ### Startup Performance <a name="startup-performance"></a>